SupaluckN/My-First-Lua/README.md

 ```

 ## How to Print or Output on the screen in Lua
-This example command to print or output on the screen.
+This example commands to print or output on the screen.
 ```
 print("Hello, world!
 2025")
 ```